mParticle/mparticle-android-sdk/ONBOARDING.md

 Now type the following commands `git submodule init` (creates the local configuration file for the submodules). followed by `git submodule update --recursive` (updates all available submodules).

+Or you can do it in one line with `git submodule update --init`

 An error regarding the Javadoc file generation, **Illegal Package Name** may come up referencing some files with the .kt extension, a current quick fix for this is adding the following code in